saltwatercowboy/spaceclouder/README.md

 # Spaceclouder
-Spaceclouder is word cloud maker for space-related search queries.
+Spaceclouder is word cloud maker for space and popular science related topics.
+This was a learning project made to provide custom visualisations for pitch decks in a previous public relations role.

 ## Use